 Mamallapuram was both a religious destination and a major port city during the Pallava rule.
 The city is named after Narasimhavarman who was also popular as “Mahamalla” or the great wrestling warrior.
-The trade reach of the port city was such that the businessmen of the time explored China, Persia and Rome, which is evident by the coins that were found in the port city.
-The Hindu temples and monuments built by the Pallava Dynasty in 7th and 8th century are found here.
+The trade reach of the port city was such that the businessmen of the time explored China, Persia, and Rome, evident by the coins that were found in the port city.
+The Hindu temples and monuments built by the Pallava Dynasty in the 7th and 8th century are found here.
 The prime piece of stone art however is “Arjuna’s Penance” which is a rock relief.

 Arjuna is a major character in Mahabharata, the Hindu epic, and was part of the Pandava Clan.
 The ancient piece of art depicts Arjuna standing on one foot trying to please Lord Shiva to grant him power.
-Various themes have been engraved into the rock here, one of which is a cat assuming similar posture like Arjuna, as mice stare at it.
+Various themes have been engraved into the rock here, one of which is a cat assuming a similar posture to Arjuna, as mice stare at it.
 There are also depictions of devotees performing rituals and an elephant procession.
 Each of these is symbolic of some sort of wisdom.
-There is a narrow cleft in the center of the rock which becomes a pathway for river water during rainy season, and is also the reason for Arjuna’s Penance being referred to as the Descent of Ganga.
-Spend time, deciphering the intricate details in the carvings that impart ancient wisdom.
-There are five monolithic temples in the towns, known as the Five Rathas or chariots of temple procession.
+There is a narrow cleft in the center of the rock which becomes a pathway for river water during the rainy season, and is also the reason for Arjuna’s Penance being referred to as the Descent of Ganga.
+Spend time deciphering the intricate details in the carvings that impart ancient wisdom.
+There are five monolithic temples in the town, known as the Five Rathas or chariots of temple procession.
 These are actually the remnants of seven temples.
-The town is also known as Seven Pagodas due to their existence.
+The town is also known as Seven Pagodas due to its existence.
 Collectively, they belong to the UNESCO World Heritage Site of Mahabalipuram.

 7:30 AM: Arrival at Chennai Central Railway Station